httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 contexts used by each scheme).
 The TLS keying material exporter is used to generate a 32-byte key which is then used as a nonce.

+Because the TLS keying material exporter is only secure for authentication when it is uniquely bound to the TLS session {{!RFC7627}}, unprompted auth is only defined for versions of TLS with this property, i.e. TLS 1.2 with extended master secret {{!RFC7627}}, TLS 1.3 {{!TLS}}, and later.
+Use of unprompted auth with prior versions of TLS is not allowed.

 # Header Field Definition {#header-definition}

 The "Unprompted-Authentication" header field allows a user agent to authenticate